 What is the Insurrection Act and How Do I Prepare

 Passed in 1807, the Insurrection Act allows Presidents to use both federal and state troops to suppress insurrections, domestic violence, unlawful combinations, and conspiracies.
-If this were high school and you were trying to pass your history test, that definition would likely be enough.
+If this were high school and you're trying to pass your history test, the preceding definition would be all you need to know to pass the test.

 Table of Contents